-- Beware of pickpockets!
+1.)
+Beware of pickpockets!
 Thankfully I was warned in advance of my visit and I had no bad experience with pickpockets but when I was queuing at the train station – the lady in front of me (obviously a tourist like me) had her bag open to get out her purse or money and immediately I could see at least two different “stragglers” who were loitering around look right into her purse hungrily!
-I think they key is to be vigilant and very aware of your surroundings – kids are sometimes roped into pick pocketing so don’t let your guard down!
+I think they key is to be vigilant and very aware of your surroundings – kids are sometimes roped into pickpocketing so don’t let your guard down!

-- If you take a train in Italy generally – get your ticket validated before your journey!
+3.)
+If you take a train in Italy generally – get your ticket validated before your journey!
 It is not enough to just buy the tickets.
 You will get charged a maximum fare and the police (or transport police) are very strict about this.
 If you do get caught out though, you can probably talk your way out of it but its probably best to just save yourself the hassle and pay in advance.

-2.)
-Duomo di Milano (Milan Cathedral) – This is one my favourite gothic buildings (it’s easy to see why) and is apparently the fifth largest cathedral in the world!
+Arguably the most famous thing to do in Milan is to visit the Duomo!
+This is one my favourite gothic buildings (it’s easy to see why) and is apparently the fifth largest cathedral in the world!

 The rooftop boasts stunning views over Milan and is truly a sight to behold.
 When I visited, it was a tad more underwhelming inside but that intricate facade makes this cathedral truly stand out.